 MOROJO (Myrtle R. Douglas)

 At some point early in 1937 Forrest J Ackerman, then at the height of his interest in Esperanto, met Myrtle R. Douglas at a world language meeting.
 Though she was twelve years his senior, the pair hit it off and Ackerman invited her along to a meeting of LASFL, the Los Angeles Science Fiction League.
 The group had been founded in 1934 as chapter 4 of the Wonder Stories-sponsored Science Fiction League.
 Myrtle adopted the name Morojo - the initials 'mrj' in Esperanto - and became a mainstay of the club.
-She soon brought in her cousin Patti Gray aka Pogo - the initials 'pg' in Esperanto. (photo)
+She soon brought in her son Virgil Smith aka Vodoso, and cousin Patti Gray aka Pogo - the initials 'pg' in Esperanto. (photo)

 The first issue of IMAGINATION!, the LASFS club fanzine co-edited by Ackerman and Morojo, was published in October 1937, that zine eventually being replaced in January 1939 by its more famous successor, spun-off from the letter column: Forry & Morojo's own VOICE OF THE IMAGI-NATION (VOM).
 Since the club was both a national chapter of the SFL and an overseas chapter of the UK's SFA (Science Fiction Association) at this point both sets of initials appear on the cover of VOM #1.

 This is taken from FANTASY FICTION FIELD #52 (11 Oct 41) and was advertised as one of the photos that would be appearing in the forthcoming NYCON booklet commemorating that convention.
 This ambitious project duly came to pass but, alas, the copy available online, though very informative about the convention, is missing all its photos.
 The captions make clear just what a loss this is.
+This is also true of FANTASY FICTION FIELD itself, most online issues of which are also missing their photos.
+The photos will have mostly found their way into the albums of fans who received these publications.
+Any heirs of those fans who have subsequently asserted ownership of these images have done so mistakenly.

 With the outbreak of WWII in September the SFA was suspended 'for the duration' (though in actuality forever) and since the SFL was also moribund by this time the decision was taken to abandon the club's old name.
 It would function without one until 27 March 1940 when they adopted the name Los Angeles Science Fantasy Society, by which they've been known ever since.
 In 1941 the club moved out of Clifton's Cafeteria for a new venue at 1055 Wilshire Boulevard. (see 'The LASFS Clubroom', link below).